Mission, Values & Vision

 - Every registered insurance broker must meet certain qualification standards and continuing education requirements, established by the Qualification & Registration Committee.

-- Every registered insurance broker must be bonded and covered under an Errors & Omissions policy.
+- Every registered insurance broker must be bonded and covered under an Errors & Omissions policy and a fidelity bond.

 How is the Public Interest Represented?